 Ah, the dreaded root canal.
 Most of us have heard of its horrors – what fewer know is that, with today’s technological advancement, root canal therapy (known as endodontic therapy) is often a completely painless and highly successful set of procedures that can save your natural tooth.
 There’s no need to fear!

-You can expect to be numb for a few hours following your procedure.
+Following a root canal therapy Chicago patients can expect to be numb for a few hours following the procedure.
 Due to this numbness, drinking and eating may be difficult in the affected area.
 Avoid drinking anything very hot or chewing as you might hurt yourself without realizing it.
 Since the nerve was removed, sensation for that particular tooth will be diminished or absent.

 However, sensitivity or soreness is normal following the procedure due to the manipulation of the surrounding tissues and probable infection in the bone from the diseased nerve.
 This usually abates in a couple of weeks but could last as long as six.
 If your sensitivity worsens, does not subside or you are in pain, call your dentist to schedule a follow up so they can make sure the infection is gone.
 Swelling can happen following root canal therapy.
 Swelling can be a symptom of a more serious issue or remaining infection.
 To be safe, call your dentist immediately if swelling is present.
 Teeth that have undergone root canal therapy are more brittle due to the lack of blood supply and must be protected accordingly.
 For posterior teeth, or teeth missing a lot of their original structure, our office recommends placing a crown to strengthen the tooth and prevent further trauma.
 Think of this a your way of protecting your investment!